 Coupled with this, Australia’s relatively small population and healthcare industry that services it means the funding required to effect broad-scale change isn’t easy to acquire, especially when there’s little guarantee that today’s efforts won’t be invalidated by changes to standards and legislation in future.

-Building a universal standard for health data
+Building a universal standard

 This situation might change dramatically, on account of recent successes in establishing new legislation with the power to circumvent many of the roadblocks for healthcare’s digital transformation.

 Advancements include individual health record numbers that are separate from Medicare, a National Health Data Dictionary that defines terminology standards, and we’ve established the Australian Digital Health Agency (ADHA) – a national body with support from all states and the federal government that will drive the national agenda for health.